LongLearning/LearningDiary/README.md

 -------
 * Support all browser including IE9
 * Use Bootstrap as much as possible
-* Try to get a Siplecov codecoverage of at least 60%.
+* Get a Siplecov codecoverage of at least 60%.